nmesoma/wdi_project_3/notes/branching.md

 gco <nameofbranch>
 ```

-To check all of the branches:
+To list all of the branches:

 ```
 git branch